SAFEHR-data/FlowEHR/README.md

 1. Create a service principal

     CI deployments require a service principal with access to deploy resources in the subscription.
+One will be required for each subscription into which the environment deploys.
 Create one with:

     ```bash
     subscription_id=<e.g 00000000-0000-0000-0000-00000000>